MausGames/core-engine/tools/template/executable/data/shaders/readme.txt

-int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3) vec2  corePackNormalSphere    (in vec3)            // vector normal pack   (with Lambert azimuthal equal-area projection)
+int   coreMod                 (in int, in int)     // modulo operator vec3  coreHSVtoRGB            (in vec3)            // HSV to RGB conversion vec3  coreRGBtoHSV            (in vec3)            // RGB to HSV conversion vec3  coreYIQtoRGB            (in vec3)            // YIQ to RGB conversion vec3  coreRGBtoYIQ            (in vec3)            // RGB to YIQ conversion float coreLengthSq            (in vec2)            // vector square length float coreLengthSq            (in vec3) vec2  corePackNormalSphere    (in vec3)            // vector normal pack   (with Lambert azimuthal equal-area projection)